ddovbii/colony-workshop/content/prerequisite/06_page.md

  ![06_page](/images/prerequisite/select_sample_bp.png)
 3\.
 Provide the required parameters.
 In this case, only the Sandbox name is required.
  ![06_page](/images/prerequisite/set_parameters.png)
 Your new sandbox will now be automatically be deployed on AWS infrastructure.
-Note that this sample sandbox is deployed in AWS-eu-west region.
+Note that this sample sandbox is deployed in __eu-west-1__ region.
  ![06_page](/images/prerequisite/new_sandbox.png)
 4\.
 Once your sandbox is deployed, you can browse the different tabs: "summary", "application", "infrastructure" to check that all the components have been deployed. you can also click on the __Quick link__ from the Summary tab that will lead you directly to the JavaSpring website UI.
 You will explore more of the sandbox features in Module 2.
  ![06_page](/images/prerequisite/sandbox_deployed.png)